mozilla/releasewarrior/how-tos/relpro.md

 ## Flushing caches

-If you have more than one build on a beta or release you''ll need to flush the caches to remove the older builds from the CDN caches.
-For instance in Firefox beta 46.0b5 we built builds 1 through 5 but of course only shipped build5.
+If you have more than build1 ran on a beta or release we need to flush the caches to remove the older builds from the CDN caches.
+For instance in Firefox beta 46.0b5 we built builds 1 through 5 but we only ship build5.
 See [Bug 1391843](https://bugzil.la/1391843) - Please purge CDN caches for firefox and devedition 56.0b4 as an example.